Weighted blade arrangements and the positive tropical Grassmannian: Abstract

 \section{Abstract}

-In this paper, we continue our study of blade arrangements and the positroidal subdivisions which are induced by them on $\Delta_{k,n}$.
-A blade is a tropical hypersurface which is generated by a system of $n$ affine simple roots of type $SL_n$ that enjoys a cyclic symmetry.
-When placed at the center of a simplex, a blade induces a decomposition into $n$ maximal cells which are known as Pitman-Stanley polytopes.
+In this paper, we continue our study of blade arrangements and the positroidal subdivisions which are induced by them on hypersimplices $\Delta_{k,n}$.
+The prototypical blade is a tropical hypersurface which is generated by a system of $n$ affine simple roots of type $SL_n$ and as such enjoys a cyclic symmetry.
+When placed at the center of a simplex, a blade induces a decomposition into $n$ maximal cells which are combinatorially cubes, known as Pitman-Stanley polytopes.

-We introduce a complex $(\mathfrak{B}_{k,n},\partial)$ of weighted blade arrangements and we prove that the positive tropical Grassmannian surjects onto the top component of the complex, such that the induced weights on blades in the faces $\Delta_{2,n-(k-2)}$ of $\Delta_{k,n}$ are (1) nonnegative and (2) their support is weakly separated.
+We introduce a complex $(\mathfrak{B}_{k,n},\partial)$ of weighted blade arrangements, and we prove that the positive tropical Grassmannian surjects onto the top component of the complex, such that the induced weights on blades in the faces $\Delta_{2,n-(k-2)}$ of $\Delta_{k,n}$ are (1) nonnegative and (2) their support is weakly separated.

-We finally introduce a hierarchy of elementary weighted blade arrangements for all hypersimplices which is minimally closed under the boundary maps $\partial$, and apply our result to classify up to isomorphism type all rays of the positive tropical Grassmannian $\text{Trop}_+ G(3,n)$ for $n\le 9$.
+We introduce a hierarchy of elementary weighted blade arrangements for all hypersimplices which is minimally closed under the boundary maps $\partial$, and we conjecture that any such element of this hierarchy induces a ray of the positive tropical Grassmannian $\text{Trop}^+G(k,n)$.
+We apply our results to classify up to isomorphism type all rays of the positive tropical Grassmannian $\text{Trop}_+ G(3,n)$ for $n\le 9$.
+Along the way, we prove linear independence for a certain set of planar kinematic invariants introduced previously.

 \begingroup

 \endgroup